 UWCSEA Dover and East are two of the 28 member schools in the ACSIS competition which involves teams from 8U to 19U.
 In many years, our campuses field teams for every sport, often with multiple teams in an age groups so as to give our students an opportunity to participate in athletics.

-Our senior sports teams also travel across the region to compete in the South East Asia Student Activities Conference (SEASAC) tournaments in badminton, basketball, cross country, football, golf, gymnastics, rugby, softball, swimming, tennis, touch and volleyball.
+Our senior sports teams also travel across the region to compete in the SEASAC tournaments in badminton, basketball, cross country, football, golf, gymnastics, rugby, softball, swimming, tennis, touch and volleyball.
 SEASAC sporting events are hosted by the 16 member schools, located across six South-East Asian countries.